How to make a cheap no sew curtain for an RV or any other space in your home.

 Step 4.
 The last step was to make the top rod pocket for the tension rod.
 First I made a 1″ hem like I did on the side (Steps 1 & 2), and pressed it.

 Then I measured down 3″ and repeated the process of making a hem.
 Instead of putting the no sew tape in the fold, I placed the tape where the fabric meets, creating a 2″ rod pocket.

-I had to iron this seam a few times to get the hem tape to stick but once it bonded, it was good.
+I had to iron this seam a few times, on the highest setting, to get the hem tape to stick but once it bonded, it was good.